NodeBB/nodebb-plugin-random-topics/README.md

 # Random Topics plugin for NodeBB

-This plugin creates a new route and displays a list of random topics everytime the page is visited.
+This plugin creates a new route(default: /random) and displays a list of random topics everytime the page is visited.
 The topics are taken from the categories the user has access to.

 ## Installation